-Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202 eligible student, if the disclosure meets certain conditions found in § 99.31 of the FERPA regulations.
+Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, DC 20202

+FERPA permits the disclosure of PII from students' education records, without consent of the parent or eligible student, if the disclosure meets certain conditions found in § 99.31 of the FERPA regulations.
 Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the parent or eligible student, § 99.32 of the FERPA regulations requires the school to record the disclosure.
 Parents and eligible students have a right to inspect and review the record of disclosures.
 A school may disclose PII from the education records of a student without obtaining prior written consent of the parents or the eligible student -